wotcity/simple-websocket-broker/README.md

-# dotcity-websocket-broker
+# simple-websocket-broker

-Websocket broker (channel) server for IoT devices.
-Help makers making Internet of Personal Things.
+It is a biolerplate for writing a simple WebSocket broker server. *simple-websocket-broker* is a WebSocket broker (channel) server for IoT devices.
+It aims to help makers making Internet of Personal Things.

 1. [Install](#install)
 2. [Usage](#usage)